Orcomp/Blog/_posts/2014-04-20-Useful-Tools.md

 Here is a list of some of the software I use.

 This list will evolve with time.
+(Last udpate: 2014/09/07)

 Other great list of useful tools: [Scott Hansleman's List](http://www.hanselman.com/blog/ScottHanselmans2014UltimateDeveloperAndPowerUsersToolListForWindows.aspx)